-In almost every major city today, you will see the emergence of new transportation options, ranging from ride sharing services to bike and scooter hires.
-The way we get around in cities is fundamentally changing, with traditional private vehicles making way for shared mobility options, ride sharing services, and bicycle use.
+Go to any major city and you will see the emergence of new transportation options, ranging from ride-sharing services to bike and scooter hires.
+The way we get around in cities is fundamentally changing, with traditional private vehicles making way for smart mobility options, ride-sharing services, and bicycle use.
 The demand for alternative and multi-modal transport options is likewise necessitating the use of smart mobility solutions, to help authorities and organizations plan and manage these new services.

 At HERE Mobility, we aim to make urban transportation more efficient.
 To achieve that, we always keep track of all things transportation to understand the mobility ecosystem more deeply.
 This is why we interviewed more than 20,000 people in our last e-book - The State of Mobility in 2019.
 In this article, we collected a selection of impressive mobility stats from industry thought leaders to understand the trajectory of the industry and its upcoming trends.